 - Determine more defined relationship boundaries

 - Better understand their place within the family unit

 - Learn coping strategies to use when things get tough

 - Address dysfunctional elements of each relationship

-Take one of a number of available short courses in counselling as you’ll see that these sessions can either be held at a counsellor’s office or in the home - whichever is mutually convenient.
+Take one of several available short courses in counselling, as you’ll see that these sessions can be held at a counsellor’s office or in the home - whichever is mutually convenient.
 However, it’s an even more complex topic than you might think, as family counselling also has its subsets.